pravinneema/RottenTomatoes/README.md

 4. User sees error message when there's a networking error.
 5. User can pull to refresh the movie list.
 6. All images fade in (optional)
+7. All images should be cached in memory and disk.
+In other words, images load immediately upon cold start (optional).
-7. Add a tab bar for Box Office and DVD. (optional)
+8. Add a tab bar for Box Office and DVD. (optional)
+9. Customize the highlight and selection effect of the cell. (optional)
+10. Add a search bar. (optional)
+11. Add a search bar. (optional)

 # Installation
 1. Clone the project